Neil Merryweather: Biography

-In 2020 Merryweather Stark released their second album Rock Solid (GMR Music) on CD and LP.
-Neil also participated on the 'Volume Four album by Janne Stark's Mountain of Power, where he sang on the songs In My Eyes (originally by Three Man Army) and Sweet Wealth (originally by the band Rockicks).
-Late 2020 Swedish label Regain Record started working on re-issuing Neil's Kryptonite and Space Rangers albums.
+In 2020, Merryweather Stark released their second album Rock Solid (GMR Music) on CD and LP.
+Neil also participated on the Volume Four album by Janne Stark's Mountain of Power, where he sang on the songs "In My Eyes" (originally by Three Man Army) and "Sweet Wealth" (originally by the band Rockicks).
+Late 2020, Swedish label Regain Records started working on re-issuing Neil's Kryptonite and Space Rangers albums.
 They were re-mastered by Janne Stark, who also mixed the bonus tracks featured on the releases.

+While recording the Rock Solid album in 2019, Neil and Janne Stark visited the Skeleton Key studios in Las Vegas and teamed up with drummer John Wackerman.
+The trio wrote and recorded the basic tracks for the album Cosmic Affect in only three days.
+The album was not released until November 11, 2022, on Metalville Records.

 On March 29, 2021, Merryweather died in Las Vegas, Nevada, after a short illness.